Low-power broadcasting: New Zealand

 In New Zealand, residents are allowed a broadcast license (free-of-charge) at a maximum of 1 watt EIRP in the FM guardbands from 87.6 to 88.3 and from 106.7 to 107.7 MHz under a General User Radio License (GURL), which is issued by Radio Spectrum Management, managed by the Ministry of Business, Innovation and Employment.
 Prior to June 2010, the lower band was located between 88.1 and 88.8 and a maximum of 500 mW EIRP allowed.
-Broadcasters on these frequencies are required to cease operations if they interfere with other, licensed broadcasters and have no protection from interference from other licensed or unlicensed broadcasters.
+Broadcasters on these frequencies have no protection from interference from other licensed or unlicensed broadcasters.
 Contact details must also be broadcast every hour.

 Further restrictions are in place for the protection of aeronautical services.
 Use of the following frequencies is not permitted within certain boundaries approaching Auckland and Wellington airports: 107.5 to 107.7, and 107.0 to 107.3 MHz, respectively.

-There exists a 25 km broadcast translator rule: one licensee may operate two transmitters anywhere (close together), but a third transmitter must be at least 25 km away from at least one of the first two transmitters.
+There exists a 25 km broadcast translator rule: a transmitter must be at least 25 km from any other transmitter carrying substantially the same programme.

 There are efforts on self-regulation of the broadcasters themselves.
 The NZRSM Radio Inspectors do, however, regularly monitor and make random unannounced visits to broadcasters, and will impose fines for violations of the regulations.
 New broadcasters are also subject to an initial compulsory inspection.

 United Kingdom

-Temporary low-power stations are allowed at times via a Restricted Service Licence.
-Since 2001, long-term LPFM licenses have been available in remote areas of the country.
+Temporary low-power stations are allowed at times via a restricted service licence.
+Since 2001, long-term low-power FM licenses have been available in remote areas of the country.
 These are currently used for many establishments, including military bases, universities and hospitals with fixed boundaries.
-On the 18th of June 2021, Ofcom (Office of Communications) began a trial of expanding the number of LPFM stations in the United Kingdom by issuing licenses to broadcast to many more hospitals and military bases.
+On 18 June 2021, Ofcom (Office of Communications) began a trial of expanding the number of LPFM stations in the United Kingdom by issuing licenses to broadcast to many more hospitals and military bases.
 This was done in order to see if such broadcasts could be feasibly achieved in events where they would be needed without interfering with other broadcasts.

 United States

 FM radio

-Low Power FM (LPFM) is a non-commercial educational broadcast radio service created by the Federal Communications Commission in the United States in 2000.
+Low power FM (LPFM) is a non-commercial educational broadcast radio service created by the Federal Communications Commission in the United States in 2000.
 LPFM licenses, which are limited to a maximum effective radiated power (ERP) of 100 watts, may be issued to non-commercial educational entities, as well as public safety and transportation organizations.
 Individuals and holders of other types of broadcast licenses are not eligible.
 In addition, LPFM stations are not protected from interference from other classes of FM stations.